top of page

 John was quiet for a moment.

-“There was a time I buried what I felt,” he admitted.
+“There was a time when I buried everything I felt,” he admitted.
 “I thought shutting it down made me stronger.”

 He shook his head slightly.
-“It didn’t.
-It just made me empty.”
+“It did not.
+It only made me empty.”

 Wrap Up